wellsr2miamioh/225-lab3-4/README.md

-# Lab3-4...an extention of the html_example
+# 225-lab3-4
-A simple HTML page to build for a CI/CD pipeline Example.
-Deploys to a Development Environment with a ClusterIP, then to a Production environment with LoadBalancer.
+CI/CD pipeline Example.
+Deploys to DEV with a __ClusterIP and Ingress__, then to PROD with a __LoadBalanced IP__.
 Assumes that you have run the MetalLB-Deploy.
 HTML is linted.

+1) Create a new blank repository in your GitHub account using the lab name above.
+2) Copy the URL of this repository and paste it into your repository.
+3) View each file, and make changes where it is commented.
+4) Run your pipeline.
+5) Demonstrate your changes to the code in your video, and show the resulting web page.